5 Simple Concentration Building Techniques for Kids with ADHD

 Here are a few simple suggestions to get you started:

-1. The Coin Game: This is one of the games that we use in the Total Focus Program.
-Parents like it because it improves memory and sequencing as well as attention and concentration, and kids enjoy it because it’s fast-paced and fun.
+1. The Coin Game: Parents like this game because it improves memory and sequencing as well as attention and concentration, and kids enjoy it because it’s fast-paced and fun.
 First, you will need a small pile of assorted coins, a cardboard sheet to cover them, and a stopwatch (or a regular watch with a second hand.)
 Choose five of the coins from the pile (for this example, we’ll say three pennies and two nickels) and put them into a sequence.
 Now, tell your child to “Look carefully at the coins arranged on the table.”
 Then, cover the coins with the cardboard.
 Start the stopwatch, and then ask them to make the same pattern using the coins from the pile.
 When they are finished, mark the time with the stopwatch and remove the cardboard cover.
 Write down the time it took them to complete the pattern and whether or not they were correct.
 If they didn’t complete it correctly, have them keep trying until they can do it.
 You can increase the difficulty of the patterns as you go, and include pennies, nickels, dimes, quarters, and half dollars.
 You’ll see your child’s concentration and sequencing improve the more they play, which is a great reward for both of you.

 2. Relaxation and Positive Imagery: Combining simple relaxation techniques such as deep breathing with positive visual imagery helps the brain to improve or learn new skills.
 For instance, research shows that if a person mentally practices their golf swing, the brain actually records the imaginary trials the same as if they were real trials which leads to improvement on the golf course.
 So ADHD kids can “imagine” that they’re paying attention in class or able to handle teasing, and this can in turn change their behavior at school.
 You and your child can use your own creativity and give this a try.